Maatify/admin-infra/README.md

 - No framework coupling exists
 - All behavior is fully testable in isolation
 - All boundaries are strictly enforced

 ---

+## 🧱 End of Phase 4 Guarantees

+At the end of Phase 4, this library is:

+- Behaviorally complete
+- Infrastructure-free
+- Fully testable in isolation
+- Strictly governed by locked architectural boundaries

+This state is intentional and required before introducing drivers, adapters, or runtime wiring in later phases.

+---